HeiningaVE/HeiningaVE.github.io/CV.md

 * [See preregistration](https://osf.io/zbekw)
 * [See preprint](https://psyarxiv.com/t2j7p)
+* We identified two lifestyle-based risk factors for anhedonia in in the daily life of depressed patients: low relationship quality and fear of abandonment.
+* Important to the fiel of clinical psychology, because literature on factors that can influence momentary anhedonia on an hourly time-scale are scarce.
+* Relevant for clinical practice, because clinical practitioners that aim to reduce depressed patients’ anhedonia may benefit from targeting the social stressors in their therapies/ interventions.

 Masselink, M., van Roekel, E., **Heininga, V. E.**, Vrijen, C., & Oldehinkel, A. (2019, June 13).
 Domains Of Pleasure Scale (DOPS): assessing pleasure across domains. https://doi.org/10.31219/osf.io/bu7z5